ArchitectureProject/.github/profile/README.md

 [Get Order By Bowling Park Manager](https://go.postman.co/workspace/3c356e23-0f1e-42ba-8a57-ebc67fcf1d4e/documentation/10636365-53830453-a9c1-4ecb-abd8-3b5ce86f517d?entity=request-44e3736c-a1ae-46ec-b060-a23e751e2f01)

+# Payment concurrency

+Payment concurrency is managed in the session microservice via a flag (ActuallyProcessingPayment) which is updated at the start of a payment called by the customer and is released again after the end of the payment microservice validation process (whether it fails or not).

 # About web socket notifications

 You can test notifications and web sockets in the other postman collection of this workspace (called WebSockets) as HTTP requests and Web Sockets connections can't be in the same collection.

 [WebSockets collection](https://blue-spaceship-107508.postman.co/workspace/Architecture-Project~3c356e23-0f1e-42ba-8a57-ebc67fcf1d4e/collection/65eca98e576521afcbda8a51?action=share&creator=10636365&active-environment=10636365-fcaf7d07-7ccf-43ea-a928-0d330fa24219)

+> In the postman example, two messages are sent to the server in order to receive notifications corresponding to the correct session, the first to open the connection to the server and the second to specify which qrCode (session) we wish to connect to.

+This is an example of using the notification server part of the session microservice.

+Connecting to the server and listening to the notifications sent by the latter can be done via WebSocket directly, but Microsoft recommends using the **SignalR** library directly in the corresponding language, as it allows you to adapt the transport layer directly to the capabilities of the client/server (if WebSocket is not available, for example).

 # With minikube for scalability